notrobintaylor/fx_slipstream/README.md

 **target** selects which output parameter receives the echoed dynamics.
 Width pulses the stereo image between narrow and wide.
 Tilt shifts the spectrum between dark and bright.

 **repeats** sets how many echoes follow each amplitude value.
-At "off" the dynamics still apply immediately (at full strength from the waveform enthusiast) but produce no echoes.
+At "off" the dynamics still apply immediately (at full strength from the envelope follower) but produce no echoes.
 At 4, you get the initial impulse plus four diminishing echoes.

 **repeats fade** controls how much each echo retains from the previous.
 At 75%: the echoes arrive at 75%, 56%, 42%, 32% of the original dynamics.
 At 100% all echoes are at full strength.
 At 25% the echoes die almost immediately.

 **repeats subdiv** sets the time between echoes, synced to the norns clock.
 At 1/4 with 120 BPM, each echo arrives 0.5 seconds after the last.

-**mod depth** and **mod direction** control how strongly and in which polarity the dynamics affect the target, independently of the waveform enthusiast's own settings.
+**mod depth** and **mod direction** control how strongly and in which polarity the dynamics affect the target, independently of the envelope follower's own settings.

 ---